 - Toss- Any papers that do not contain personal identifying information can be tossed in the trash or put in the recycling bin.
 See, that was easy.

 - Shred- Papers that need to be shredded include any that display personal information.
 This includes; anything showing your social security number, driver’s license number, bank account, credit card numbers, passwords, PIN numbers, medical, financial and legal paperwork.
 For this, you will need a paper shredder, or you can transport your papers to a shredding service, like Staples, UPS, Fed Ex, or Shred-It, where they will do the work for you.

 The final step in the process to declutter paper is to create filing systems for short-term action papers as well as long-term papers.

 Your long-term papers are those which you have already taken some sort of action on, that need a permanent home.
 You may choose to keep these in a filing cabinet, storage box, or a portable file tote.
 How you decide to organize these papers is completely up to you.
 Your filing system can be as pretty, color-coded, or utilitarian as you need it to be.
-As you can see from the photo above, my filing system is not Pinterest-worthy.
-But, it gets the job done.

 You will also need a second filing system for your daily paperwork which requires some sort of short-term action before being placed in a permanent location.
 There are several ways to do this.
 I choose to keep the paperwork which will require my attention sometime in the near future, in a three-tiered tray system.
 The top tray is where I keep bills that need to be paid and forms that need to be filled out.
 The middle tray is for items which need to be scanned or filed long-term.
 In the bottom tray, I keep envelopes, stamps, and coupons.